MellianStudios/mod-encounter-logs/README.md

 # Encounter logs

-### Currently works only in instances (dungeons/raids) and (NYI) for selected creatures in open world
-### Check progress of https://github.com/MellianStudios/mod-encounter-logs/issues/2 before using this module
+### This module is in alpha version please check progress of https://github.com/MellianStudios/mod-encounter-logs/issues/2 before using it

 ---